MissingMaps/MapathonQA-JOSM-plugin/README.md

 Returns latest action per task.
 Plugin filters by `actionDate` within the time window.
 All taskStatus values included (MAPPED, VALIDATED, INVALIDATED, BADIMAGERY, READY).
 Task grid loaded via OpenLocationAction reflection (tries 3 method signatures for compat).

-## Report

-`ReportWriter.write(QAResults)` generates a self-contained HTML file with:
-- Missing Maps logo embedded as base64 SVG (passed as constant string `LOGO_URI`)
-- Warm, mobile-responsive design (Nunito/Fraunces via Google Fonts, OKLCH accent color) with a friendly "thank you for organising a mapathon" tone rather than a clinical report feel
-- Meta strip, two summary cards, issues table, recommendations
-- Saved to the folder configured via **MapathonQA → Set Report Save Folder...** (JOSM preference `mapathonqa.reportDir`); if unset or invalid, falls back to ~/Downloads/, then Desktop, then home
-- Overlapping-buildings row note gets a trailing "N building(s) were duplicated." clause appended only when `QAResults.overlappingBuildings.duplicateBuildingCount > 0` — no separate report row or column for duplicates, they're folded into the existing overlap count/selection

-`ReportWriter.writeDemoReport(QAResults)` wraps `write()` and injects a blue demo banner.

-## History log

-Opt-in via a checkbox on the Step 1 (Project & Time Window) dialog of **Run Full QA Check...**
-— off by default, remembered as a JOSM preference (`mapathonqa.includeInHistory`) once set, so it applies to subsequent **Run QA on Current Layer** runs too.
-When enabled, `HistoryLogger.appendRow(QAResults)` appends one CSV row per real `Run QA on Current Layer` execution to `MapathonQA_history.csv`, in the same folder as HTML reports.
-The file is created with a header + UTF-8 BOM (so Excel renders it correctly) on first use, then only ever appended to — never overwritten — so a series of mapathons accumulates in one file that can be opened in Excel/Sheets to chart quality score, issue counts, etc. over time.
-Only wired into `RunQAOnCurrentLayerAction`, deliberately **not** called from `GenerateDemoReportAction` — demo runs use fake data and must not pollute the real history.